WebSockets as a communication technology wins increasing importance.

 methods and their interaction are probably the most important difference to traditional

-I have placed the example on Open Exchange with more docs as an invitation to break out
+I have placed the example here with more docs as an invitation to break out

 (for most developers) of your traditional environment and find something new and useful.

 I have to admit that this was my first exercise into Node.js and I'm far from taking the best

 and most advanced solution.
 But the result in relation to the effort was convincing.